olle/serverside-todomvc/examples-java-spark-mustache/README.md

+Server-Side TodoMVC with Java Spark, just ignites!
 To run this project, why don't you just:

-   > mvn package
-   > java -jar target/examples-java-spark-mustache.jar
+   mvn compile && mvn exec:java

 That's it.
+Available at http://localhost:8080